Programme Details & Registration

 Mode of Enrolment:

-Faculty of Arts and Social Sciences (FASS): Cohort 2019 onwards: CFG1002 Career Catalyst is a graduation requirement for FASS undergraduates
+Faculty of Arts and Social Sciences (FASS): CFG1002 Career Catalyst is a graduation requirement for FASS undergraduates from Cohort 2019 onwards

 Faculty of Engineering (FoE): Pre-allocated to all Year Two students

-Faculty of Science (FoS): Offered to Year One students on an opt-in basis and preallocated to Year Two students who have not taken Career Catalyst
+Faculty of Science (FoS): Pre-allocated to Year One students who have not taken Career Catalyst and offered to Year Two students on an opt-in basis

 School of Computing (SoC): Offered to Year One students on an opt-in basis